choihojoid/choihojoid/README.md

 <div>

 - 🎓 I majored in `Global Biomedical Engineering` at `Sungkunykwan University`.
+- 👨‍💻 I am working on a project at `Samsung Software Academy For Youth`.
-- 🎯 I'm currently interested in `backend developer`.
+- 🎯 I'm currently interested in `backend engineer`.

 </div>